 - We run regular workshops, study days and an annual summer school.
 Details of these can be found on our site.

 - We produce dance instruction booklets and accompanying recorded music, based on our own dance research.
-These can be purchased through our site.
+These can be purchased through our shop.

 - We publish Historical Dance, the leading journal for research in the subject.
 Most articles from previous issues are available for downloading and book reviews appear on the web site prior to publication in the journal.